RobotsAndPencils/objective-c-style-guide/README.md

 Proper Code Nutrition
 =====================
-Avoid magic numbers with no meaning, preferring instead a named variable or constant.
+Avoid magic numbers with no meaning, preferring instead a named variable or constant (see following examples).

 Integers
 --------